Terms & Conditions

 “Buyer” means the person, firm or company who purchases Goods from the Company.

-“Company” means ELEXADENT LIMITED, a company registered in England and Wales with company number 4480256 and whose registered office is at 152 City Road, London EC1V 2NX, England – United Kingdom.
+“Company” means ELEXADENT LIMITED, a company registered in England and Wales with company number 4480256 and registered office is at 152 City Road, London EC1V 2NX, England – United Kingdom.

 “Contract” means any contract between the Company and the Buyer for the sale and purchase of Goods which incorporates these Conditions.